canonical/lxd/specs/rest-api.md

 HTTP return value must be 204 (No content) and Location must point to the renamed resource.

+Renaming to an existing name must return the 409 (Conflict) HTTP code.

 TODO: move profile to another host